US Fulbright Logo

 • Non-Communicable Diseases: Past research on Computerized Cognitive Rehabilitation training for Ugandan older persons living with HIV revealed that this rehabilitation approach may be a useful non-pharmacologic intervention for mitigative neurocognitive decline and aging related disability for older African persons especially those living with HIV.

-Affiliations: Uganda Cancer Institute
+Uganda Cancer Institute - ACHIEVE

 The Uganda Cancer Institute (UCI) was established in 1967 as a result of a collaboration between Makerere University, the Ministry of Health and the US National Cancer Institute.
 It was established as a treatment center for the then recently discovered Burkitt Lymphoma, although it was subsequently expanded to treat other cancers with the Opening of the Solid Tumor Centre (STC) in 1969.
 The UCI is recognized as the site of the description of Burkitt Lymphoma by Dr. Denis Burkitt and also one of the initial sites for the first use of combination chemotherapy for cancer, which now forms the basis of all cancer chemotherapy.